river291/weichatpay/README.md

 # weichatpay
-convert payment interface from official PHP interface for WeiChat.
+convert payment interface from official PHP interface for WeChat.